nocomplexity/ArchitecturePlaybook/introduction.md

 This gives you the opportunity to reuse and mix content from this architecture playbook the way you want.
 This also means that all tools mentioned to in this architecture playbook are open and free to use without costs.
 We believe that sharing tools and knowledge, especially knowledge for making better architectures SHOULD be free.
 If you want to host this Architecture Playbook on your own company site, Intranet or just want to have more information on the OSS tools: Contact Us, or visit the [github](https://github.com/nocomplexity/ArchitecturePlaybook) repository.

-## Using the templates

-The various templates can be downloaded in html or depending on your browser preferences directly opened in another browser tab.
-The templates can be easily used within various office suites (e.g. MSWord, OpenOffice, GoogleDocs).
-When you press [CTRL+A] and [CTRL+C] and paste the complete content into your favourite text editor with [CTRL+V] you can directly work on the various sections as outlined in the template.
-In case you need the template in another format of have other questions regarding using the templates: Just [contact](https://nocomplexity.com/contact-us/) us!

 ## Notational Conventions